gershnik/intrusive_shared_ptr/README.md

 ```

-Due to non-default destructors this functionality is not available on C++17
+Due to non-default destructors, this functionality is not available on C++17.

 ## Module support

-Since version 1.5 this library support being used as a C++ module.
+Since version 1.5, this library supports being used as a C++ module.
 This mode is currently **experimental**.
 Please report bugs if you encounter any issues.

-In order to use C++ modules you need a compiler that supports them.
+In order to use C++ modules, you need a compiler that supports them.
-Currently CLang >= 16 and MSVC toolset >= 14.34 are definitely known to work.
+Currently Clang >= 16 and MSVC toolset >= 14.34 are definitely known to work.
 Other compilers/versions may or may not work.

-If using CMake follow the requirements at [cmake-cxxmodules](https://cmake.org/cmake/help/latest/manual/cmake-cxxmodules.7.html).
+If using CMake, follow the requirements at [cmake-cxxmodules](https://cmake.org/cmake/help/latest/manual/cmake-cxxmodules.7.html).

 The library consists of a single module file at [modules/isptr.cppm](modules/isptr.cppm).
 This file is auto-generated from all the library headers.
 Include it in your build.